Categories: Foreign Exchange

 Purpose of ECB borrowings:

-The borrowing for import of capital goods (as classified by DGFT under Foreign Trade Policy), new projects, modernization/expansion plans of existing manufacturing units including SME, Infrastructure sectors and specified service sectors like hotel, hospital, software and other specified sectors are allowed access for funds through ECB.
-Individuals, trusts, non-profit making organizations are not eligible to borrow under ECB.
+The borrowing for import of capital goods (as classified by DGFT under Foreign Trade Policy), new projects, modernization/expansion plans of existing manufacturing units including SME, Infrastructure sectors, and specified service sectors like hotels, hospitals, software, and other specified sectors are allowed access for funds through ECB.
+Individuals, trusts, and non-profit making organizations are not eligible to borrow under the ECB.

 Restrictions in using ECB funds:

-There are several restrictions in using the funds under ECB.
-Funds borrowed under the scheme cannot be used for activities like lending or investment in capital market or for acquisition of a company.
-Investments in real estate, working capital, repayment of Rupee loans, corporate purpose are prohibited.
+There are several restrictions on using the funds under ECB.
+Funds borrowed under the scheme cannot be used for activities like lending or investment in the capital market or for the acquisition of a company.
+Investments in real estate, working capital, repayment of Rupee loans, and corporate purposes are prohibited.

-The eligible borrowers under ECB automatic route are eligible to borrow USD 750 million or equivalent per year.
+The eligible borrowers under the ECB automatic route are eligible to borrow USD 750 million or equivalent per year.
 The borrowers under approval routes such as hotels, hospitals, software sector are allowed to avail of ECB up to USD 200 million or its equivalent in a financial year for meeting the foreign currency and or Indian Rupee capital expenditure.
 The money received under ECB should not be used for acquisition of land.
-The Micro Finance Institutions and NGOs engaged in micro finance activities are allowed to borrow under ECB up to USD 10 million or its equivalent with a condition that the future foreign exchange exposure should be fully hedged.
-In the cases of Infrastructure Finance Companies and Asset Finance Companies (NBFC), the company may be allowed to borrow 75% of their own funds against hedging 75% of their currency risk exposures.
+The Micro microfinance institutions and NGOs engaged in microfinance activities are allowed to borrow under the ECB up to USD 10 million or its equivalent with a condition that the future foreign exchange exposure should be fully hedged.
+In the cases of Infrastructure Finance Companies and Asset Finance Companies (NBFC), the company may be allowed to borrow 75% of its own funds against hedging 75% of its currency risk exposures.
 The Small Industries Development Bank of India (SIDBI) is eligible to borrow up to 50% of its own capital with a maximum limit of USD 500 million or its equivalent per financial year.

 Maturity period for ECBs: